 Caffeine is also known to help boost our brainpower, sharpening our memory and keep us alert when needed.
 It can also help speed up our metabolism and help with fat-burning, which helps lower the risk of type 2 diabetes and obesity.

-The Gourmet Cookbook.
+Anyway, I’ve been searching for a mocha coffee cake for some time, and finally found one in The Gourmet Cookbook.
 This mocha coffee cake turned out really good.
 I loved the espresso glaze, because it gave the cake an extra punch of coffee flavor and extra sweetness to it.
-We hope you'll like this one too.
+We hope you’ll like this one too.

 Mocha Coffee Cake